Brain Development in Early Epilepsy

 Assessments

 All activities and tasks have been selected to be non-invasive and easy to tolerate in babies and young children.
 We will be asking parents to complete a number of online questionnaires and interviews related to their baby's development, covering topics such as behaviour, sleep and language.
-Following this, we will be conducting three home-visits to participating families' homes to complete play-based and neurocognitive tasks.
-This includes an EEG (recording brain activity) and and eye tracking activity to learn more about babies brain development, and how they attend to and perceive things in their environment.
+Following this, we will be conducting three home visits to participating families' homes to complete play-based and neurocognitive tasks.
+This includes an EEG (recording brain activity) and eye-tracking activity to learn more about babies' brain development, and how they attend to and perceive things in their environment.

 See below for a flow chart of the planned activities we will complete across the study: